 |Disease Resistance Trait||Minimum Resistance Level||Varieties|

 ||Improved Tolerance (IT) to Sclerotinia Stem Rot||6074 RR

 |Multi-genic (major gene) resistance to Blackleg, strong R rating||BY 6204TF

 2, 3, 5, 6, 8, 3H, 3A & 5X.

 For growers looking to reduce the impact of this disease, BrettYoung’s DefendR Sclerotinia tolerance trait is included in both the 6074 RR and 6076 CR hybrids.
 Screening and testing results

 in both these varieties have shown improved tolerance superior to susceptible checks in reaction to inoculation with Sclerotinia sclerotorium using industry-approved standardized testing protocol.

 The DefendR trait in 6074 RR and 6076 CR provides Sclerotinia tolerance at levels that will

-Blackleg is back in the spotlight recently as a disease that is evolving and making a strong resurgence in intensive canola production areas.
+Blackleg is back in the spotlight as a disease that is evolving and making a strong resurgence in intensive canola production areas.
 Most agree that managing this disease requires a combination of rotation, crop management (including regular field scouting) and proper variety selection as important factors to reducing the impact of this disease.